 - 1 cup warm body temp water

-- 1 egg yolk whisked with 1 tbsp water
+- 1 egg yolk whisked with 1 tablespoon water

 - sesame seeds